imrshaheer/RapidCricBuzzApi-Implementation/README.md

 ## Deployment

-- for deploment I have used - Streamlit Cloud Community
+- for deployment I have used - Streamlit Cloud Community

 - [@App is Live](https://rapidcricbuzzapi-implementation.streamlit.app/)